 With these handy tips in mind, you can learn how to stay healthy while travelling so you can enjoy your trip to the fullest (or work with maximum efficiency).

 Do some research before you go

-No matter where you’re going, perform a little internet research about the food options at your destination.
-If you’re travelling to a large city, it’s likely you’ll find health food stores, farmers markets, whole food restaurants and large grocery stores.
-Scout where all these places are in location to where you’re staying, so if you need to grab ingredients or a healthy meal you won’t be stuck with fast food or baked goods at a coffee joint.
-The ACN blog has a growing list of healthy city guides, so check them out to see if your destination has been featured.
+No matter where you’re going, do a little internet research about the food options at your destination.
+If you’re travelling to a large city, it’s likely you’ll find health food stores, farmers’ markets, whole food restaurants and large grocery stores.
+Scout out where all these places are in location to where you’re staying, so if you need to grab ingredients or a healthy meal you won’t be stuck with options you know don’t support your health.

 Stay in a place with a kitchen (or kitchenette)

 Healthy travel is a breeze when you’re staying in a spot with a kitchen or at the very least a kitchenette.
 This allows you to prepare fresh food whenever you like, and will likely save you some cash because you don’t have to rely on pricey restaurant meals.
 There are a ton of rental sites like AirBnb where you can find affordable accommodations with functional kitchens that will help you keep your health on track.

 If you’re unsure of what tools will be available to you, bring along a few essentials to help you with healthy cooking.
 How much you take with you will depend on if you are flying, or using ground transportation like a car, bus or train.

 For airplane travel, we like to bring: